-pounds of narcotics and \$9,918,802 in currency.
 The use of canines in the detection of narcotics is a team effort.
 CBP's Laboratories and Scientific Services Directorate (LSSD) produces canine training aids and provides analytical support to the CBP Canine Training Program, including controlled substance purity determinations, pseudo training aid quality analyses, and research on delivery mechanisms that maximize safe vapor delivery during training exercises.
-From fiscal year 2016 to mid-year fiscal year 2017, LSSD produced and delivered over 3,200 training aids to the Canine Program for training and certifications, representing a 72 percent production increase.
+From fiscal year 2016 to mid-year fiscal year 2017, LSSD produced and delivered over 3.200 training aids to the Canine Program for training and control delivered over 3,200 training aids to the Canine Program for training and certifications, representing a 72 percent production increase.

 In addition to traditional scientific support, LSSD has been conducting special research aimed to determine the detection and identification of signature odor profiles for fentanyl compounds.
 OTD, OFO, USBP, CBP's LSSD, Office of Chief Counsel, and Labor Employee Relations are working together to conduct a pilot course to assess the feasibility of safely and effectively adding fentanyl as a trained odor to OFO's deployed narcotic detection canine teams.
-The project will continue through the remainder of fiscal year 2017, with evaluations conducted at scheduled benchmarks.
+The project will continue through the remainder of fiscal year 2017, with evaluations conducted at scheduled bench-